Trump's Defiant Help for Stone Adds to Tumult in Washington

 “You know, he has a great sense of fairness,” Stone said.
 “We’ve been friends for many, many years, and he understands that I was targeted strictly for political reasons.”

-Associated Press writers Jill Colvin, Eric Tucker and Lisa Mascaro contributed reporting.
+Associated Press writers Jill Colvin, Eric Tucker and Lisa Mascaro contributed to this report.